edisonywh/better-align/README.md

 ## How to use

-Place your cursor at where you want your code to be aligned, and invoke the Align command via Command Palette or customized shortcut.
+Place your cursor at where you want your code to be aligned, and invoke the `Align` command via Command Palette or customized shortcut.
 Then the code will be automatically aligned.

 ## Screenshots

-Comma-first sytle:
+Comma-first style:

 ![Comma-first style](images/1.gif)